reactioncommerce/proxy-traefik/docs/SimpleDeploymentGuide.md

 Create the `web` Docker network, it will be the Docker network that Traefik will be on.
 And also create an `internal` Docker network for internal service communication.

 ```
-docker create network web
+docker network create web
-docker create network internal
+docker network create internal
 ```

-Within the `traefik` folder execute `chmod 600 traefik.toml` to set the correct permissions and `docker-compose up` to confirm the service starts successfully, the logs should display `Attaching to Traefik` and nothing else.
+Within the `traefik` folder execute `chmod 600 traefik.toml && chmod 600 acme.json` to set the correct permissions and `docker-compose up` to confirm the service starts successfully, the logs should display `Attaching to Traefik` and nothing else.

 Now its time to use your browser and navigate to `traefik.example.com` and you should be presented with a browser prompt for credentials, use the user name and password you used in the section above.
 Note: use the un-encrypted version of your password.
 Upon successful entry, you should be presented with Traefik's admin UI.